Collared Greens clothing to open in Charleston as another shop closes; 3 dining spots on way

 A Texas-based firm that sells generators plans to open its first South Carolina location in Mount Pleasant.

-Generator Supercenter recently leased 2,400 square feet at 3365 S. Morgans Point Road, Suite 107, in the Palmetto State Armory-anchored National Crossing commercial center, according to the commercial real estate firms Avison Young and Bridge Commercial.
+Generator Supercenter recently leased 2,400 square feet at 3365 S. Morgans Point Road in the Palmetto State Armory-anchored National Crossing business center, according to the commercial real estate firms Avison Young and Bridge Commercial.

-Based in the Houston suburb of Tomball, the company's nearest stores are in Savannah, Ga., and Wilmington, N.C.
+Based in the Houston suburb of Tomball, the company's nearest stores are in Savannah and Wilmington.

 Wheeling in